UPB-Graphics/gfx-framework/README.md

 In this step, you need to check that your computer's hardware and drivers are not too ancient.

 Graphics capabilities are exposed by the graphics drivers.
 If you don't have a dedicated graphics card, don't worry - there is a high chance your CPU already has [such capabilities itself][ref-igp-wiki], see for example [Intel HD Graphics][ref-intelhd-wiki].
-As such, you need to bring your drivers up to date.
+Regardless of what you have, you need to bring your drivers up to date.
 Instructions on how to install or update drivers differ across manufacturers and are ***not*** covered here.

 After you update the drivers, you must check that the version of the OpenGL API provided by the operating system is at least ***version 3.3, core profile***.
-To find the OpenGL versions supported by your drivers, run these commands from a terminal:
+To find the OpenGL versions supported by your drivers, follow these steps:

 -   Windows:
     1. Go here: https://github.com/gkv311/wglinfo/releases/